ELEVATE-Project/user/README.md

 Install Robo 3T: ​​https://robomongo.org/

-## 1. Cloning the ml-survey-service repository into your system
+## 1. Cloning the Mentoring repository into your system

 Goto https://github.com/ELEVATE-Project/mentoring From the code tab copy the link.
 Using that link clone the repository into your local machine.